abreckler/prism-sdk-ios/README.md

 * Camera: To record the tester camera
 * Mic: to record the tester mic

-*on iOS 10 and above, you need to provide the permissions usage description in your Info.plist if you don't already.*
+**On iOS 10 and above, you need to provide the permissions usage description in your Info.plist if you don't already.**

-Here's a sample copy, adjust as needed.
+Here's a sample copy, adjust as needed:

-First right-click your Info.plist and select "Open As >> Source code".
+*First right-click your Info.plist and select "Open As >> Source code".
-Navigate to the bottom of the file, right before the closing </dict>
+*Navigate to the bottom of the file, right before the closing </dict>
-Paste the following:
+*Paste the following:

 ```
 #!plist